rmemory/LaravelPatterns/readme.md

 For what its worth, at the moment, I am using an Ubuntu 18.04 host, php 7.1, composer 1.6.5, Apache 2.4.29, and Laravel 5.6.29.

+And I have installed the chrome JSON Formatter extension.

 ```
 <install composer, php 7.1, with a bunch of php libs>
 $ sudo apt-get install apache2